ArPriCode/ArPriCode/README.md

 ## 🎯 About Me

-I'm a **System Design Engineer** and **AI/ML specialist** passionate about building scalable systems, architecting intelligent solutions, and contributing to open-source AI tooling.
+I'm a **AI/ML specialist** passionate about building scalable systems, architecting intelligent solutions, and contributing to open-source AI tooling.
 With expertise spanning competitive programming, deep learning, and DevOps/MLOps, I bridge the gap between cutting-edge AI research and production-grade systems.

 **Currently focused on:**
 - 🤖 **Generative AI & Agentic AI** – Building intelligent agents with LangChain & LangGraph